kgakatsikeamogetswe/KgakatsiKeamogetswe/README.md

 ## 📖🧑‍💻Projects
 **Blog Web App<a href="https://shorturl.at/cfkO9">**
-+Frontend built with React and Next.js
++ Frontend built with React and Next.js
-+Backend powered by  MongoDB
++ Backend powered by  MongoDB
-+User-friendly interface
++ User-friendly interface
-+Key features:
++ Key features:
-`Spotlight on featured posts
+` Spotlight on featured posts
-`Engaging landing page
+` Engaging landing page
-`Contact form from message submission
+` Contact form from message submission
-`secure storage of messages in the database
+` secure storage of messages in the database

 <h4> Connect with me🤝: <h4>
   </hr>